SanaMegabytes/megabytes-mining-pool-operators/README.md

 - **BlockDAG consensus**: blocks reference multiple parents instead of a single previous block
 - **Multi-algorithm mining**: a single daemon can mine and validate multiple PoW algorithms
-- **Consensus commitments in coinbase**:
+- **Consensus commitments embedded in the coinbase**:
   - `DAGP` (DAG Parents)
   - `MHIS` (Merkle History Integrity Summary)
   - SegWit commitment

-Because of this, **the pool must not modify block templates provided by the daemon**, except for extranonce insertion.
+Because of this architecture, **mining pools must not modify block templates provided by the daemon**, except for extranonce insertion.

 ---